akamit21/json-server/README.md

 # Fake `JSON Server`

-> If you want to use full fake REST API [json-server](https://github.com/typicode/json-server) that can be used in development purpose as a simpler database for smaller applications.
+> If you want to use full fake NoSQL datebase using [json-server](https://github.com/typicode/json-server) that can be used in development purpose as a simpler database for smaller applications.
 You can use this repo for that.

 ## How to create your own fake REST API's using json server